KrystianGab/Software_With_Test_Group_A/README.md

 # Software_With_Test_Group_A
-Software with test group A proejct
+Software with test group A project